Tel-Aviv/tlvAuthorization/README.md

 # tlvAuthorization
-[Authorize] attribute for services that use corporate TLV OAuth
+[Authorize] attribute for C# Web API services that use corporate TLV OAuth

 ## How to use
 1. Include this file in your C# project